sezhu/RoBox-Wifi-Configuration/README.md

 # `$ robox-wifi-configuration`
 RoBox Wifi Configuration -- Forked from raspap-webgui

-This project was forked from raspap-webgui.
-I need a wifi configuration tool for my own product -- RoBox, raspap-webgui would be perfect to fulfill the purpose.
-However, I need to customize the SSID and UI so that my users can easily understand the web page presented.
+* This project was forked from raspap-webgui.
+* I need a wifi configuration tool for my own product -- RoBox, raspap-webgui would be perfect to fulfill the purpose.
+* However, I need to customize the SSID and UI so that my users can easily understand the web page presented.
-I also fixed a few issues on RaspAP that caused problems on my Pi-3
+* I also fixed a few issues on RaspAP that caused problems on my Pi-3.
+* Finally, I simplified the wifi configuration tool so that only client configuration is available in the menu.
 ## Contents

  - [Installation](#installation)